Last updated: 29th April 2021

-To all of our supporters who play our weekly lottery, thank you.
-We’re working hard to ensure that the weekly draw continues.
+To all of our supporters who play our weekly Lottery, thank you!

 Your support is vital, now more than ever before!
-We must ensure that we continue to provide patient care and family support, during these difficult and unprecedented times.
-Our patients still need us.
+It means that we can continue to provide patient care and family support, during these difficult and unprecedented times.
+Our patients still need us!

-- Post a cheque, made payable to LOROS Lotteries Limited, to LOROS Lotteries Limited, Groby Road, Leicester, LE3 9QE and enclose a note confirming your name and address
+Made payable to LOROS Lotteries Limited, LOROS Lotteries Limited, Groby Road, Leicester LE3 9QE, quoting your name and address.

-- Pay/renew online at loros.co.uk/lottery.
-Select “I am an existing lottery player” and quote your lottery number if known.
-Online card payment options are £13, £26 or £52 per number
+Select “I am an existing Lottery player” and quote your lottery number if known.
+Online card payment options are £13, £26 or £52 per number.

-- Set up a direct debit at loros.co.uk/lottery.
-Select “I am an existing lottery player” and quote your lottery number if known, or call the Lottery team to set up your direct debit over the phone
+Select “I am an existing Lottery player” and quote your lottery number if known, or call the Lottery office to set up your direct debit over the phone (0116) 231 8430.

 The gov.uk website